danbergeron/wavelength-spectrum-cards/Readme.md

 [**Spectrum Cards on Netlify**](https://spectrumcards.netlify.app/)

 > **Note:** While the app supports adding to your home screen for a full-screen experience, it does not currently function offline.
 You will need an internet connection to use it.

+## 🌐 How Offline Mode Works

+Spectrum Cards uses a **Progressive Web App (PWA)** setup with a service worker to enable offline functionality.
+Once the app is loaded, all essential files are cached on your device, allowing you to play without an internet connection.

+### Tips to Enable Offline Mode:
+1. Open the app in your browser at [**Spectrum Cards on Netlify**](https://spectrumcards.netlify.app/).
+2. Tap the **“Share”** icon (on iOS) or the **three-dot menu** (on Android).
+3. Select **“Add to Home Screen”** from the menu options.
+4. Launch the app from your home screen.
+The app will now function in full-screen mode and support offline play.

 ## ❗ Disclaimer